-The arrest of William Penn, 25, and Thomas Lee Penn, 18, in May 1966, after a 6-week killing spree in the East End of Richmond made national news.
+The arrest of William Penn, 25, and Thomas Lee Penn, 18, in May 1966, made national news after a 6-week killing spree in the East End of Richmond.

 Thomas Lee Penn, alone and with his older brother, killed 6 people and attacked another between April 10 and May 22, 1966.
 Adding terror to the killing spree was that there was no pattern to the Penn brothers’ victims.
 Mozelle Leon Spencer, age 78, a black night clerk at the Eggleston Motel, was robbed and killed on April 10.
 Willie Sexton, a 21-year-old black man and resident of the 2800 block of East Broad Street, was shot nine times in the back and left floating in the Chickahominy River.
 Three more victims were white men, two more were young black girls.

 Cynthia Johnson, a 16-year-old black girl and Church Hill resident, was shot twice in the chest and left behind 1409 North 32nd Street on May 10:

 Oscar E. Henderson testified that he had dated Cynthia Johnson and had been with her from about 2 or 3 o’clock in the afternoon of Sunday, May 8th, until about 11 or 11:30 that evening.
 He gave her a package of Marlboro cigarettes and about 90 cents in change.
 When he last saw the decedent they were at the corner of 25th and Venable Streets, and, following an argument between the two, she left going in the direction of 26th and Q Streets.